joakimk/algotrader/README.md

 ## Broker integration ideas

-- One possibility it to run this on an hourly timeframe and make a broker API that consists of only reading market data and then notifying you to buy or sell manually.
+- The simplest possible API would be one that provides market data during the day and then notifies you to buy or sell when needed.
+You probably want to run such an integration on the hourly timeframe to not get too many notifications.